 While Simba enjoyed her life into adulthood, political unrest began to disturb her country and family’s prosperity.
 Veterans who fought for the country’s liberation from centuries of British colonial rule decades earlier pressured the government to award them land that had already been redistributed with the intent of fairness.
 Because the land reform wasn’t mindfully carried out, veterans resorted to forcibly taking land from families who’d occupied it for 200 years.

-Thousands losing farmland moved from the country or lost lives fighting.
-Then, a strong opposition party formed opposing governmental policies.
-Hearing farmers being attacked and arrested greatly distressed natives.
-Surrounded by native farms growing their own food, Simba’s family suffered from the 2002 drought.
-The US sanctions on imports due to the violence impacted the economy and meant healthcare services and food became expensive and inaccessible.
-Simba’s family worried they’d die if they became ill, and starvation threatened by food from non-fertile land diminished even more by drought.
+Thousands losing farmland moved from the country or lost their lives fighting.
+Hearing farmers being attacked and arrested greatly distressed Simba’s community.
+Political unrest combined with the forces of natural disaster, as Simba’s family and surrounding native farmers suffered from drought.
+Now, even those with access to farmable land couldn’t rely on their crops to sustain themselves.
+Further, the US sanctions on imports due to the violence impacted the economy and made healthcare services and food expensive and inaccessible.
+Simba’s family worried they’d die from illness or starvation.
+Simba made up her mind: she had to leave.

-On one trip to Minnesota, she sought medical care for back pain from caring for kids and performing household duties.
-Simba went to a free clinic where a lady from her home country, also a social worker, said she knew the family and did not think it was a good idea for Simba to go back there.
-The social worker sent Simba to another local group of Sisters to ask for a place to stay.
-The Sisters connected Simba to the Center for Victims of Torture (CVT) and Advocates for Human Rights where she then began the asylum process and treatment for trauma and pain.
+On one trip to Minnesota, Simba sought medical care for back pain from caring for kids and performing household duties.
+Simba went to a free clinic where a woman from her home country, also a social worker, said she knew the family and advised her not to return.
+The social worker sent Simba to another local group of Sisters to ask for a place to stay, where they recommended her to the Center for Victims of Torture (CVT) and Advocates for Human Rights.
+Here she finally began the asylum process and treatment for trauma and pain.